Conversational Ecommerce Chatbot: 5 Use Cases [Examples]

 Benefits of conversational commerce

 First off, conversational commerce is highly profitable.
-Companies can use it to provide real-time support and recommendations to their customers, and it is also a chance to grow the brand.
-Conversational commerce brings benefits for both your business and potential customers.
+Companies can use it to provide real-time support and recommendations to their customers, and it is also a chance to grow the brand and boost sales.
+Conversational commerce brings benefits to both your ecommerce store and potential customers.

-Thanks to conversational commerce, you can receive feedback from your clients.
+You can receive feedback from your clients using conversation-based commerce.
 The possibility of having a dialogue with customers presents an opportunity to get to know about their shopping experience, which will be valuable for making future improvements.
-After using your services or purchasing a product, a chatbot can ask customers how they rate the experience in one click, as in the example below.
+After using your services or purchasing a product, a chatbot can ask customers how they rate the experience in just a few clicks.

 Lower risk of cart abandonment

 In many cases, customers do not finish making a transaction and drop their purchase.
 This may happen for various reasons.
 If you are wondering why customers resign from completing transactions, use a chatbot to ask them about it.
 As you already know, chatbots are great at gathering customer feedback.
-Also, a chatbot can remind your customers about the products left in their shopping carts and encourage them to purchase.
+Also, an ecommerce chatbot can remind your customers about the products left in their shopping carts and encourage them to purchase.
+Moreover, it may lead to increased sales.

 A chatbot is always in a good mood